Trusted

 Health care sector

 Another area where IOTA could make a big impact is the health and medicine industry.
-More so in the eHealth sector.
-New healthcare concepts and practices are constantly evolving, and along with modern equipment and medicines, the eHealth sector is doing excellent in diagnosing and treating complex clinical situations.
-The IOTA network is keen on contributing to the improvement of eHealth services by making data more private, secure, reliable, and easily accessible.
+The IOTA network can contribute to the improvement of eHealth services by making data more private, secure, reliable, and easily accessible.

 Industry 4.0